Getting the Garden Ready for Winter

 Raking Leaves

-Fall has just arrived and it is time for getting the garden ready for winter.
-There are lots to do before the snow arrives so you won’t have a lot of work to do in the spring.
+Fall has just arrived, and it is time to get the garden ready for winter.
+There is a lot to do before the snow arrives, so you won’t have a lot of work to do in the spring.

-It is time to make sure delicate plants are protected and areas of the garden that needed to be tidied up as well as any pruning or trimming that can be done.
+It is time to make sure delicate plants are protected and areas of the garden that need to be tidied up, as well as any pruning or trimming that can be done.

 Just make sure the sap has stopped running on your bushes, shrubs, and trees.
 You don’t want to kill the plant.

 The first thing to consider is protecting plants that aren’t going to make it through the winter.
-If the snow will protect the plant and you know it will survive the winter you can leave them in the ground.
+If the snow will protect the plant and you know it will survive the winter, you can leave it in the ground.

 This is a good time to clean up the garden by pulling out any remaining crops or annuals that aren’t blooming anymore.
-You will also want to remove any debris or weeds from the garden so you don’t risk any disease come spring.
+You will also want to remove any debris or weeds from the garden so you don’t risk any disease coming in the spring.

 This is also a good time to look over your garden and make a note of anything you want to change or improve once spring arrives.
 You will have a better idea of what you want to do because you will understand what didn’t work and what did work in your garden over this last season.